 Texas Insurance Attorney for Property Insurance Claims

 Whether you are an individual or business, you can trust LeMaster & Ahmed PLLC to fight for you.
 Call (888) 306-2119 to schedule a case evaluation.
-We represent policyholders throughout the greater Houston area including Montgomery County, Collin County, Harris County, Dallas County and Galveston County.
+Our firm is based in The Woodlands and Plano, however we represent policyholders throughout the greater Houston area including Montgomery County, Collin County, Harris County, Dallas County and Galveston County.

 - Types of Property Insurance in Texas